 Key Takeaways

-- Definition: Soil consolidation is the time-dependent reduction in volume of a saturated soil, usually clay, as excess pore water pressure dissipates under added load.
+- Definition: Soil consolidation is the time-dependent reduction in volume of saturated soil, usually clay or silt, as excess pore water pressure dissipates after loading.

 Table of Contents

-Notice the time element first.
-Consolidation is not just “soil compresses.”
+The time element is the key.
+Consolidation is not simply “soil compresses.”
 It is a drainage-controlled process, which is why two sites with similar final settlement can behave very differently during construction and early service life.

 What is soil consolidation?